FooBarShebang/introspection_lib/Documentation/Requirements/RE006_structure_map_requirements.md

 **Title:** Creation of a map of a ((nested) structured) object

-**Description:** The module should provide functionality to traverse an arbitrary Python object: from a scalar to a nested strucutured type (container or mapping type) to a nested C-struct like class instances - and produce a map of the object structure including the values of its end-nodes.
+**Description:** The module should provide functionality to traverse an arbitrary Python object: from a scalar to a nested structured type (container or mapping type) to a nested C-struct like class instances - and produce a map of the object structure including the values of its end-nodes.
 The created map should be in the JSON-encoding ready format stored:

 * Scalar types: integer, floating point, strings, boolean, None - should be presented 'as is'
-* Any sequence type, except for the named tuples, should be represented by a list
+* Any sequence type, except for the named tuples, should be represented by a list, preserving the order and values of the elements, except for those, which are of an unacceptable data type, which should be replaced by a special string value
-* Any mapping type, named tuples and generic class instances should be represented by ordered dictionaries, preserving the keys order (if the keys are ordered in the source object)
+* Any mapping type, named tuples and generic class instances should be represented by ordered dictionaries, preserving the keys order (if the keys are ordered in the source object) and the bound values, except for keys refering to an unacceptable data type, which values should be replaced by a special string value
-* Any callable types (except for properties) should be ignored
+* Any nested in sequences or mapping types callable types values (except for properties) or actual data type values (as **int**, not 1) should be replaced by a special value "!@#notJSON", whereas these type values passed as the argument (top level) is an error
 * These rules are applied recursively to the nested elements

 See [DE002](../Design/DE002_structure_map.md) document.